 Hendrix Tees Go Fashion

-The market for rock music merchandise is more than $3.1 billion, according to a 2017 study from the Licensing Industry Merchandisers Association.
+The market for rock-music merchandise is more than $3.1 billion, according to a 2017 study from the Licensing Industry Merchandisers Association.

 The great majority of rock merch is T-shirts, hoodies and caps.
 But fashion and merch companies Authentic Hendrix, Epic Rights and Perryscope Productions want to push the boundaries of what rock merch can be.
 In 2019, they are scheduled to partner with Los Angeles fashion label Libertine to release a high-end line inspired by the fashion styles of guitar master Jimi Hendrix.